signum-network/signumjs/packages/monitor/README.md

 # @signumjs/monitor

-A monitor to watch for specific changes on the the Signum blockchain platform
+A monitor to watch for specific changes on the Signum blockchain platform

 Due to average blocktime of 240 seconds, transactions stay pending for a certain time.
 It is a repeating pattern to watch for such changes and waiting for confirmation.
 This package simplifies this task.